Logo

 arrow

 Support is available by email, social channels, and a knowledge base.
-There is no 24/7 live chat, so urgent matters may take longer to resolve.
+There is no 24/7 live chat, so urgent issues may take longer to resolve.

 User sentiment is mixed, with particular frustration reported during and after the 2023 incident.